 Here are the LIV Golf players competing in the 2022 U.S. Open

-Here are the LIV Golf players competing in the 2022 U.S. Open originally appeared on NBC Sports Boston
+Here are the LIV Golf players competing in the 2022 U.S. Open originally appeared on NBC Sports Philadelphia

 Imagine a LIV Golf player walking away with one of golf’s major trophies after the last couple of drama-filled weeks?